suned/stateless/README.md

 ```

 This means that:
-- You can't neglect to report an error in the signature for `handle_subset_of_errors` since your type checker can tell that `yield from catch(...)(fails_in_multiple_ways)` will still yield `PermissionError`
+- You can't neglect to report an error in the signature for `handle_subset_of_errors` without a type-checker error, since your type checker can tell that `yield from catch(...)(fails_in_multiple_ways)` will still yield `PermissionError`
-- You can't neglect to handle errors in your code because your type checker can tell that `result` may be 2 different errors or a string.
+- You can't neglect to handle errors in your code without a type-checker error because your type checker can tell that `result` may be 2 different errors or a string.

-## Built in Abilities
+## Built-in Abilities

 ### Need